Privacy Policy

 THIS NOTICE APPLIES ONLY TO CALIFORNIA RESIDENTS

-Last updated: January 2022
+Last updated: June 2023

 Linebarger Goggan Blair and Sampson, LLP. (referred to as “we,” “us” and “our”) is providing you with this Consumer Privacy Act Notice for California Residents.
 This notice supplements any other information we may have provided to you regarding your privacy rights under any other state or federal laws.
 THIS NOTICE APPLIES ONLY TO CALIFORNIA RESIDENTS about whom we have collected information that identifies, relates to, describes, references or is capable of being associated with, or could reasonably be directly or indirectly linked to, a particular consumer (referred to as “Personal Information”).
-We are providing this information to comply with the California Consumer Privacy Act of 2018, Cal.
-Civ.
-Code §§ 1798.100 through 1798.199 (the “CCPA” or the “Act”).

 I. Information We Collect.